What happens at Formal Hall?

 - Free Formal Hall

-All Wolfson students are credited with one free Formal Hall so that everyone has the opportunity to try this special Cambridge tradition.
+All Wolfson students are able to attend one Formal Hall free of charge, so that everyone has the opportunity to try this special Cambridge tradition.

-The first Formal Hall you attend during the academic year (from the start of Michaelmas term to the end of Easter term) is credited back to your College Account.
-If you attend more than one Formal Hall, it is always the first occasion that you will receive a credit for.
+The first Formal Hall you book during the academic year (from the start of Michaelmas term to the end of Easter term) is provided free of charge.
+If you attend more than one Formal Hall, it is always the first occasion that you will receive for free.

-Themed Formal Halls (such as Hallowe’en, Bridgemas, Burns’ Night, and Guest Nights) are not eligible for free credit, neither are Formal Halls attended out of term.
+Certain Formal Halls (such Bridgemas, Burns’ Night, and Guest Nights) are not eligible for free credit, neither are Formal Halls attended out of term.

-The cancellation deadline is 12 noon the day before Formal Hall.
-If you cancel before this time, you will not be charged, but if you cancel after you will be charged the cost of Formal Hall at the no wine price.
-If you do not inform College that you are not attending, you will be charged the full cost of Formal Hall including wine.
+The cancellation deadline is 12 o'clock noon, the day before Formal Hall.
+If you cancel before this time, the credit will be returned to your University Card account, but if you cancel after this time you will still be charged.

 If you do not cancel your place and do not attend the dinner, you will be treated as a ‘no show’ (see the policy below).